With babies, two things are certain:

 2. Find a time to shoot that fits with your baby’s schedule

-Because your subject might be a bit of a diva, keep in mind when you’re baby is generally happiest during the day (after a meal, perhaps) and shoot around those times.
+Because your subject might be a bit of a diva, consider when your baby is generally happiest during the day (after a meal, perhaps) and shoot around these times.
 Also keep in mind that some newborns will be easiest to photograph when they’re asleep, so try coordinating the shoot with nap time.
-To keep newborns unfussy, Casey from The DIY Playbook suggests using a heater to keep them warm and playing soothing music.
+To keep newborns unfussy, Casey from The DIY Playbook suggests using a heater to keep them warm and to play soothing music.

 3. Pick neutral, textured props so your baby can shine